Phoneme Posters (visual anchors) are the “bread and butter” of the resource room!

 After several years working with a variety of different learning styles, I firmly believe in the power of multi-modal instruction.
 Even in our own lives, we are receiving and synthesizing new information through all of our senses.

 By request, I’m sharing an updated set of the visual anchors I’ve been using with my first graders during CKLA Skills:

-There are 22 engaging visual posters that align with the CKLA SKILLS (Engage NY) sound spellings for first grade (I added a few kindergarten skills, too!).
+There are 37 engaging visual posters that align with the CKLA SKILLS (Engage NY) sound spellings for first grade (I added a few kindergarten skills, too!).
 These humorous and colorful slides were just added to my CKLA SKILLS Bundle.

 Which one is YOUR favorite?